 2 Increase the surface area

-Using a large pot or pan increases the surface area of the water exposed to the hottest section of the pot, which is the bottom.
+Using a large pot or pan increases the surface area of the water exposed to the hottest section of the pot, the bottom.
 It’s ideal for thin veggies like green beans that flatten out in a skillet, but not for things that require a deep pot, such as a head of cabbage.

 3 Conserve water